hunterdurbin/version-control-5/summer.md

 <b>Colin Ferguson:</b><br>
 During the summer I worked as a server for Brothers Bar and Grill in Muncie to save some money for the future.

+<b>Eric Vester<b>
+This summer I did the LSAMP program through Ball State also worked to get a certification in AWS.
+I also spent a lot of time with family.